itsmehere/CS50AI/LectureNotes/Week4_Learning.md

 ## Classification:

-Supervised learning task of learning a function mapping an input point to a dicrete category.
+Supervised learning task of learning a function mapping an input point to a discrete category.
 For example, if we wanted to figure out whether it was going to rain tomorrow, based on past experiences/data, the computer should be able to draw reasonable conclusions.
 We have already taken a look at how to approach similar problems using probability but we won't always have definite probabilities that we use.
 Machine learning algorithms focus more on the idea of using historical data instead.
 An example of historical data could be the following:
 [Markdown Table Generator](https://github.com/itsmihirrao/MarkdownTableGenerator)

 |Date     |Humidity|Pressure|Rain   |